paxcodes/dicery_app/README.md

 ## Learning Flutter

-If you're interested in learning Flutter, appbrewery.co has an affordable course on Flutter.

 Sometimes [Google](https://flutter.dev/) provides a free basic video course so you might want to subscribe to their newsletter.

 [Flutter's official YouTube channel](https://www.youtube.com/channel/UCwXdFgeE9KYzlDdR7TG9cMw) is very informative.

-And there's a "5-hour Flutter Crash Course for Beginners 2021" in [YouTube](https://www.youtube.com/watch?v=x0uinJvhNxI). 🥳
+There's a "5-hour Flutter Crash Course for Beginners 2021" in [YouTube](https://www.youtube.com/watch?v=x0uinJvhNxI). 🥳

+There's [ResoCoder](https://resocoder.com/) and [FilledStacks](https://www.filledstacks.com/) that provide very informative tutorials and videos for free.

+appbrewery.co has an affordable course on Flutter if you want something more systematic and guided; they have a Discord community where you can get a lot of help once you enroll.

 ## License